Dick Clark: Other television programs

 Clark attempted to branch into the realm of soul music with the series Soul Unlimited in 1973.
 The series, hosted by Buster Jones, was a more risqué and controversial imitator of the popular series Soul Train and alternated in the Bandstand time slot.
 The series lasted for only a few episodes.
 Despite a feud between Clark and Soul Train creator and host Don Cornelius, the two men later collaborated on several specials featuring black artists.

 Clark hosted the short-lived Dick Clark's Live Wednesday in 1978 for NBC.
-In 1980, Clark served as host of the short-lived series The Big Show, an unsuccessful attempt by NBC to revive the variety show format of the 1950s/'60s.
+In 1980, Clark was host of the short-lived series The Big Show, an unsuccessful attempt by NBC to revive the variety show format of the 1950s/'60s.
 In 1984, Clark produced and hosted the NBC series TV's Bloopers & Practical Jokes with co-host Ed McMahon.
 Clark and McMahon were longtime Philadelphia acquaintances, and McMahon praised Clark for first bringing him together with future TV partner Johnny Carson when all three worked at ABC in the late 1950s.
 The Bloopers franchise stemmed from the Clark-hosted (and produced) NBC Bloopers specials of the early 1980s, inspired by the books, record albums and appearances of Kermit Schafer, a radio and TV producer who first popularized outtakes of broadcasts.
 For a period of several years in the 1980s, Clark simultaneously hosted regular programs on all three major American television networks—ABC (Bandstand), CBS (Pyramid) and NBC (Bloopers).

 In July 1985, Clark hosted the ABC primetime portion of the historic Live Aid concert, an all star concert designed by Bob Geldof to end world hunger.
 During the 1988 Writers Guild of America strike, Clark (as host and producer) filled in a void on CBS' fall schedule with Live!
 Dick Clark Presents.

 Clark also hosted various pageants from 1988 to 1993 on CBS.
 He did a brief stint as announcer on The Jon Stewart Show in 1995.
 Two years later, he hosted the Pennsylvania Lottery 25th Anniversary Game Show special with then-Miss Pennsylvania Gigi Gordon for Jonathan Goodson Productions.
 He also created and hosted two Fox television specials in 2000 called Challenge of the Child Geniuses, the last game show he hosted.

 From 2001 to 2003, Clark was a co-host of The Other Half with Mario Lopez, Danny Bonaduce and Dorian Gregory, a syndicated daytime talk show intended to be the male equivalent of The View.
 Clark also produced the television series American Dreams about a Philadelphia family in the early 1960s whose daughter is a regular on American Bandstand.
 The series ran from 2002 to 2005.